aws/jsii/docs/typescript-restrictions.md

 export class BazImpl implements Baz { /* ... */ }
 ```

-Structs can be extended by other structs, but may not extend (or be extende by)
+Structs can be extended by other structs, but may not extend (or be extended by)
-behavioral interfaces nor be implemented by classes.
+behavioral interfaces, nor can they be implemented by classes.

 ## Parameterized Types (a.k.a.
 "Generics")